 Yes.
 An agency or official may request clarification concerning which public record or public records are being requested.
 1 M.R.S. § 408-A(3)

 Does an agency have to estimate how long it will take to respond to my request?

 Yes.
-An agency or official must provide a good faith, nonbinding estimate of how long it will take to comply with the request.
+An agency or official must provide a good faith, nonbinding estimate of how long it will take to comply with the request within a reasonable time of receiving the request.
 The agency or official shall make a good faith effort to fully respond within the estimated time.
 1 M.R.S. § 408-A(3)

 When does the agency or official have to make the records available?